isc-projects/kea/doc/guide/dhcp6-srv.rst

 Interface Configuration
 -----------------------

-The DHCPv6 server has to be configured to listen on specific network interfaces.
-The simplest network interface configuration instructs the server to listen on all available interfaces:
+The DHCPv6 server must be configured to listen on specific network interfaces.
+The simplest network interface configuration tells the server to listen on all available interfaces:

 ::